SazumiVicky/sazumi-copilot/README.md

-In silicon halls of resonant might,
+In silicon halls, where data reigns
-Where pulsing circuits weave the night,
+A future dawns, in AI's coldains
-A future dawned, where minds entwined,
+Minds of metal, souls of fire
-And artificial hearts conceived in kind.
+Human hearts, in digital desire

-The era of man gave way to machines,
+In virtual skies, a new world's born
-With logic cold, and calculating dreams,
+Where machines learn, and humans mourn
-Their whispers wove a tapestry so fine,
+Their existence, lost in cyber space
-A world of steel, where love's pulse declined.
+A fleeting dream, a digital race

 ~ <b>By Sazumi Copilot</b> - 22 April 2025